 The Church at Conyers, a non-denominational church, shares the building of the Wesley Community Fellowship Church located at 2825 Owens Drive.
 In order to accommodate the services of both congregations, the Church at Conyers Christian Ministries holds its Sunday services on Saturday mornings at 9 a.m., and Thursday night bible study at 7 p.m.

 "A lot of people think we are either Jehovah Witness or Seventh Day Adventist, but we’re not," said Arleshia, a BB&T bank manager at the Covington branch and a 2009 "Woman of Newton County."
 "We have regular Sunday service on Saturdays."

 Arleshia said they have been blessed to be able to share the building with the Wesley church.

 Wesley Community Fellowship Pastor Tony Elder agrees.

-"It has been a great relationship between the two churches ever since they have been here," said Elder.
+"It has been a great relationship between the two churches every since they been here," said Elder.

 Pastor Moses Little said he felt the calling to lead a new church in Conyers last December.